Gas usage in UK homes up by almost a third over April and May due to unseasonably cold weather

 For more energy saving advice to help you save at home, visit our dedicated page here.
 Or check out these helpful blog articles to find out more:

 *Smart meter statistic from Shell Energy research conducted by Opinium amongst 3,001 British adults between 19-25 February 2021.
 Usage figures taken from anonymised Shell Energy customer smart meter data, 2 June 2021.
-Additional weather statistics sourced here.
+Source for additional weather statistics.